inesusvet/tests-talk/PITCHME.md

 @title[5 because]

 ## We need tests
-- To have less errors
+- To detect program errors faster
 - Easier to maintain (bring new changes)
 - Easier to understand/reason about the code
 - Easier to communicate about new changes